top of page

 orange/yellow purflings - Aged nickel plated Kluson type brass tailpiece, Nickel/cream Waverly butterbeans tuners -

-As an innovation, both neck block and tail block are beveled, to give the soundboard more longitudinal movement ; The arched top plate is (like on a cello) only touching the outer rim of the instrument.
+As an innovation inspired by the quartet instruments, both neck block and tail block are beveled right to the kerfing line, giving the soundboard more longitudinal movement ; The arched top plate is (like on a cello) only touching the outer rim of the instrument.

-To support neck pull, -neck wings- are used (Klein, Doolin), as they free-up the top to vibrate its whole length and give true fundamental in most tunings.
+To support neck pull, -neck wings- are used (Klein, Doolin), as they free the top to vibrate its whole length as on a violin or cello.